-Each year, more than 8,000 individuals are released from prisons across Washington State.
-Many carry deep trauma and lack access to healing, housing, or reentry support.
-Without the right tools, stable housing, or community-centered guidance, too many return to neighborhoods unequipped to support their journey home.
-As a result, more than 4,000 people are re-incarcerated within five years.
+Each year, more than 8,000 people return home from prisons across Washington State.
+Most carry deep trauma and face enormous barriers to healing, housing, and reentry support.
+Without stable housing, community-centered guidance, and the right tools to heal, far too many are pulled back into the system—over 4,000 people are re-incarcerated within five years.

 Who We Serve

-Freedom Project works with individuals and families who are directly impacted by incarceration, housing insecurity, systemic racism, and other forms of structural harm.
-We partner with people inside prisons, returning community members, and youth navigating intergenerational trauma.
+Freedom Project walks alongside individuals and families directly impacted by incarceration, housing insecurity, systemic racism, and other forms of structural violence.
+We partner with people currently incarcerated, returning community members, and youth carrying intergenerational trauma.

 How We Do It